djmbritt/kickflix/README.md

 - Fetch more pages from response, filter the response and push it into a new array for display.
 - refactor readline to use rl.prompt() method
+- refactor the line 15
+- add option to scroll through response object
+- add option to sort the response object
 - Use [blessed](https://github.com/chjj/blessed) for the interface instead of only built in readline module.
 - Eventually learn how to use [torrentstream](https://github.com/mafintosh/torrent-stream)
 -